manzinello/mailgo/README.md

 # 💌 mailgo

+Unfortunately mailgo is not actively maintained anymore.
+I'm sorry for this but I personally don't have time to maintain it...
+I hope someone will take over the project.

 ## a new concept of `mailto` and `tel` links <https://mailgo.dev>

 Transform all your `mailto` and `tel` link in a beautiful modal with more possibilities!